AlxHnr/nano-backup/HACKING.md

 foreign strings, because a slice can't mutate the data to which it points to.

-The only tricky thing is the fact, that a string slice may not point to a null-terminated char array.
-Before passing a string slice to a C library function, make sure that the documentation guarantees that it is null-terminated.
+The tricky part is passing such strings to C library functions.
+Before doing so, you should make sure that the strings buffer is null-terminated.
+To clarify that a function expects a null-terminated string, denote it in its documentation.
+Or even better: let the function accept a __const char *__ instead of a String.

 ## Testing